BigBull-H3RO/Counter/README.md

 Additionally, the mod offers an option to replace the **vanilla ping bars** in the player list (**Tab menu**) with a **color-coded numeric ping**, providing a precise latency display (e.g., `123ms`) at a glance.

+The **Time Counter** feature displays the current in-game time of day.

 All features are **highly configurable**, making this mod an excellent choice for both **singleplayer and multiplayer servers**.

 ## **✨ Features**